Roots For Ritchie Campaign: Grow With Us

 Outdoor washrooms and skate locker room.

-Lots of storage for current partners such as Men’s Shed, Girl Guides and SCONA.
+Lots of storage for current partners such as Men’s Shed, Girl Guides and New Grocery Movement.

 Site Plan Phases:

-Phase 1: Hall construction and resurfaced parking lot.
+Phase 1: Hall construction and 77 Avenue parking lot access deficiency addressed.

-Phase 2: Demolition of old hall and rink/court reconstruction.
+Phase 2: Demolition of old hall and rink/pickleball court reconstruction.

 Frequently Asked Questions